 My name is Maddalena and I live as an expat in England.

 After finishing my studies in Tourism in Venice in 2016, I left Italy to tick the bucket list box of living abroad (at least for some time).
-Among many destinations in Europe, I was interested in, I chose Manchester in the UK.
+Among many destinations in Europe I was interested in, I chose Manchester in the UK.

+I have met so many people here from different nationalities and backgrounds that have opened my mind from day one in this country.
 There are a few things to know before moving to the UK but I must say it was quite easy and straightforward for me to settle down.

 Why Did I Choose to Live in Manchester?